dekoza/mtgpl/MID.rst

    When enchanted creature dies, look at the top X cards of your library, where X is its power.
 Put one of those cards into your hand and the rest on the bottom of your library in a random order.

-:mtgtip:`No Way Out<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/9/d9ef6a68-60a4-4a20-8b57-8b7a7c5ed0c6.jpg?1631297355|https://scryfall.com/card/mid/116/no-way-out?utm_source=api>`
+:mtgtip:`No Way Out<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/9/d9ef6a68-60a4-4a20-8b57-8b7a7c5ed0c6.jpg?1631303886|https://scryfall.com/card/mid/116/no-way-out?utm_source=api>`
-   Target opponent discardsf two cards.
+   Target opponent discards two cards.
 You create a 2/2 black Zombie creature token with decayed.
 (It can't block.
 When it attacks, sacrifice it at end of combat.)

 :mtgtip:`Novice Occultist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/5/a541ac79-a969-42b4-b989-f6e37572ec90.jpg?1631297411|https://scryfall.com/card/mid/117/novice-occultist?utm_source=api>`